makamekm/react-service-provider/README.md

 # Development

-To merge with the latest tag:
+To merge with the latest tag (do not run!):

 ```
 git merge $(git describe --tags $(git rev-list --tags --max-count=1))